 Welcome!
-The Master's Program in Marriage & Family Therapy at Central Connecticut State University, conveniently located off major highways in the center of the state, offers both part- and full-time study opportunities for persons interested in pursuing a career in marriage and family therapy.
+The Master's Program in Marriage & Family Therapy at Central Connecticut State University, conveniently located off major highways in the center of the state, offers full-time study opportunities for persons interested in pursuing a career in marriage and family therapy.
 The program is nationally accredited by AAMFT's Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE).

 The mission of the CCSU MFT Program is to provide quality training in MFT education that promotes entry-level competence at the point of graduation.
 The program is committed to advancing and disseminating the Metaframeworks paradigm as a valued systemic basis for teaching and practicing marriage and family therapy (which incorporates the evidence-based systemic trauma model, Internal Family Systems), promoting culturally-informed and respectful systemic mental health practice, and promoting leadership in the MFT field among our students, faculty, and graduates.